In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 This is easy to achieve, especially since Stripe has a dedicated migrations team to bring over your data, including credit card numbers.
 They help you map your existing data fields to the data field in Stripe.

-Build the buyer experience
+Build the buyer experience.

-This is because they have the correct information which will help bring insight into what the process flow should look like.
 This can consist of Stripe payment forms or payment request buttons.
 Most Stripe integrations use Stripe Elements for this.

 Build webhooks